stuartellis/tf-tasks/README.md

 task
 ```

-Tasks for TF stacks use the namespace `tf`.
+Tasks for TF stacks use the namespace `tft`.
 For example, `tft:new` creates the directories and files for a new stack:

 ```shell
 TFT_STACK=example-app task tft:new